 Practica are supervised practical applications of a previously studied theory conducted under the supervision of a qualified professional in cooperation with a faculty member and bear the course number ending in "94".
-Practica require satisfactory completion of a minimum of four hours of supervised experience per week for each credit (0+0+4) for the duration of the semester.
+Practica require satisfactory completion of a minimum of four hours of supervised experience per week, or 50 hours, for each credit (0+0+4) for the duration of the semester.
 These courses are generally offered at off-campus settings where the student is under the direct supervision of agency personnel.

-Special Topics Courses which bear the designator 93, are academic credit courses offered to pilot test the course content or to provide a specialty content area on a one-time basis.
+Special Topics Courses with course numbers ending in 93 are academic credit courses offered to pilot test the course content or to provide a specialty content area on a one-time basis.
 Special topics must meet the same standard as academic credit courses in every way.

-Process: Undergraduate level special topics courses are approved by the Department Chair or lacking such, the appropriate dean, for one academic year including summer.
+Process: Undergraduate level special topics courses are approved by the department chair or lacking such, the appropriate dean, for one academic year including summer.
 Graduate level (693) courses must be submitted through the Graduate Committee for recommendation.
 During the summer, the Graduate Committee will designate one or more graduate faculty to review 693 courses on behalf of the Graduate Committee.
 Special topics courses are not offered for more than two years without approval from the Faculty Senate Curriculum Committee.